2729StormRobotics/StormArduino/README.md

-StormLEDArduino
+StormArduino
 ===============

-Arduino code for controlling addressable LEDs for the Storm Robotics team.
+Arduino code (currently for controlling addressable LEDs) for the Storm Robotics team.